WMC 2025 – Day 1

 Mike Nash Vice President, Global Syngas Team Lead | Americas Acetyls Lead Chemical Market Analytics by OPIS

 Mike Nash is the Vice President for Syngas Chemicals (including the methanol and acetyls practices) at Chemical Market Analytics.
-He works with a global team of regional consultants and overlays their analyses with a global perspective.
-His responsibilities include the weekly World Methanol Report and monthly World Methanol Analysis, including the weekly and monthly Global Acetyls Market Reports and the related World Analyses for Methanol, Acetyls, and Formaldehyde.
-Before joining the IHS Markit base chemicals business (now known as Chemical Market Analytics) in September 2012, Mike worked for BP's petrochemicals division for 19 years preceding a two-year stint in Total's UK fuels business.
-He performed various commercial roles within BP, in international business management, marketing, project management, and logistics, based in London, Duesseldorf, and Kuala Lumpur.
-His last role in the Total UK was the Logistics Director for Specialties.
-Mike holds a Master of Arts in English Language and Literature from Edinburgh University, UK, and a Master of Business Administration from Kingston University, UK.
+Mike Nash is the vice president of Syngas Chemicals, which includes methanol and acetyls, at Chemical Market Analytics.
+He works with a global team of regional consultants and overlays their analyses with a worldwide perspective.
+His responsibilities include the weekly World Methanol Report and monthly World Methanol Analysis, as well as the weekly and monthly Global Acetyls Market Reports and the related World Analyses for methanol, acetyls and formaldehyde.
+Before joining the IHS Markit base chemicals business (now known as Chemical Market Analytics) in September 2012, Mr. Nash worked for BP’s petrochemicals division for 19 years before a two-year stint in Total’s UK fuels business.
+He held various commercial roles within BP, including international business management, marketing, project management, and logistics, based in London, Duesseldorf, and Kuala Lumpur.
+His last role in Total UK was logistics director for specialties.
+Mr. Nash holds a Master of Arts in English language and literature from the University of Edinburgh and an MBA from Kingston University, both in the United Kingdom.

 Mariana Santos Moreira Thought Leadership Director Chemical Market Analytics by OPIS